Tropical cyclone wind speed climatology: Fastest wind speed per basin

-Windspeed per country
+Wind speed per country

 Australia

 In December 1998, Cyclone Thelma produced wind gusts of 108 mph and sustained winds of 80 mph as it made landfall in Western Australia.
 Three months later, Cyclone Vance produced a record gust of 166 mph.
 Sustained winds of 113 mph in Onslow.

 Cyclone John made landfall near Port Hedland, Australia as a category 4 tropical cyclone.
 Port Hedland experienced winds of 78 mph for a period of 18 hours.
 At Karratha, the winds were gusting to 70 mph.
 Cape Lambert experienced sustained winds of 95 mph for a five-hour period with gusts reaching 130 mph.

 In March 2000, Tropical Storm Tessi made landfall near Townsville, Queensland, Australia.
 A weather station recorded the towns record wind gust of 81 mph.

 Canada

-A fast moving Hurricane Hazel brought sustained winds of 77 mph and wind gusts up to 90 mph.
+A fast-moving Hurricane Hazel brought sustained winds of 77 mph and wind gusts up to 90 mph.
 The remnants of Hurricane Audrey brought 80 mph winds across southern Canada.
 A weather station on Nova Scotia recorded 100 mph sustained winds when Hurricane Juan made landfall in 2003.